 - Can my spouse and I hire the same divorce lawyer?

 Virginia divorce laws say that both the spouses cannot hire the same divorce lawyer.
 Even in case of uncontested divorces both plaintiff and defendant must hire two different divorce lawyers.

 - I don’t have enough resources, can I represent myself in the court?

 Representing yourself in the court is your legal right.
-But it is strictly advised not to do so, if you are not familiar with the court proceedings.
-If you don’t know any paperworks, then you should hire a Virginia divorce lawyer.
+But it is advised not to do so if you are not familiar with court proceedings.
+If you don’t know the paperwork and your legal rights, then you should hire a Virginia divorce lawyer.